-Linhua Jiang (Peking University, China) led a team in observing GN-z11 in near-infrared light using the Multi-Object Spectrometer for Infrared Exploration (MOSFIRE) on the Keck I telescope in Hawai‘i.
+Linhua Jiang (Peking University, China) led the team that checked in on GN-z11, observing it in near-infrared light using the Multi-Object Spectrometer for Infrared Exploration (MOSFIRE) on the Keck I telescope in Hawai‘i.

 The galaxy is so faint that the team was planning to combine more than 100 images before measuring the spectrum.
 But during one of these individual exposures, which lasted 179 seconds, something happened.
 A bright source of light crossed the slit, apparently right at the center of the galaxy.